christopherhuntley/ba505-docs/Syllabus.md

 * **Online Tutorials:** [Data Camps’s Online Python Courses](https://www.datacamp.com)
 * **Software:** Anaconda (Python, Spyder, Jupyter, etc.) and GitHub Desktop (source code management and collaboration)
 * **Reference Docs:** The official [Python 3 Documentation](https://docs.python.org/3/index.html) covers the Python language and all built-in libraries.
 When in doubt, [RTFM](https://en.wikipedia.org/wiki/RTFM).
 * **Hardware:** Each student is expected to bring to class a recent-vintage laptop to class.
 The student must have admin rights to install software, manage ports, and set file permissions.
 The laptop should have at least 5GB of free space.
+In addition, they are expected to bring headphones / earbuds for doing online tutorials in class.
 * **Websites:**
     * Class documents (including this syllabus) are [Dr. Huntley's is505-docs GitHub repository](https://github.com/christopherhuntley/is505-docs).
 For printable
     * Programing assignments are posted and managed in [GitHub Classroom](https://classroom.github.com/classrooms/29896723-is-505-fall-2017).